Delaware Court Records

 How Long are Juvenile Records Kept in Delaware?

 Juvenile records are kept for as long as the offender decides not to file a petition for the record’s expungement.
-There is no automatic expungement of records, except on the condition that a juvenile offender receives a gubernatorial pardon.
-In order words, it is possible for records of unlawful acts committed by a person to remain forever.
+There is no automatic expungement of records, except on some conditions, such as if a juvenile offender receives a gubernatorial pardon.
+In other words, it is possible for records of unlawful acts committed by a person to remain forever.